Snoworange420/Mousse/README.md

 - WWE's Hopper32k
 - Utils
 - Commands and base from postman

 # Comment
-Most of the code is skidded/copyed from open-source clients, its still in progress. (bad client lol, i am new to coding) *I recommend to not use this client as a instance!!1!*
+Most of the code is skidded/copyed from open-source clients.
+The client developing is in progress.
+*I recommend to not use this client as a instance!!1!*

+# Credits
+nk2ywsa / sheplet for inspiration to make this client SrgantMooMoo for the tutorial and stuff